Velocity Signs on Shark Tank

 Velocity Signs before Shark Tank Update:

-Obviously most businesses do not already employ professional sign twirlers, and this is where the Velocity Signs come in.
-As far as this company getting a deal on the Shark Tank Show, all the Sharks are experts in the advertising field, and should easily see the benefits using a mechanical sign waving machine verses a human twirler.
+Obviously, most businesses do not already employ professional sign twirlers, and this is where the Velocity Signs come in.
+As far as this company getting a deal on the Shark Tank Show, all the Sharks are experts in the advertising field, and should easily see the benefits using a mechanical sign waving machine versus a human twirler.

 The one thing about this business where I see a lot of money being left on the table is you can only buy the Velocity Sign with no option to rent a sign waving machine.
 Grant it, investing a couple grand in this advertising medium may seem like peanuts, especially if you have already experimented with human sign twirlers, but what about thousands of other businesses that may only want to use a sign twirling machine occasionally?
 I could easily see a lot of smaller businesses renting this type of advertising for a few hundred bucks a week, that might not even consider investing a few grand until the concept was proven to bring people in the door.

 Deal or no deal, Josh Fahery and Scott Adams, are very much looking forward to being Featured on the Shark Tank, and will be hosting a viewing party at the Mix Downtown in Sacramento, CA this Thursday Night during Episode 519.
 Considering a lot of Shark Tank Contestants don't announce their viewing party to the public, this has me almost convinced the Sharks just might take a bite out of the Mechanical Sign Waving Business.